gardener/gardenctl-v2/docs/help/gardenctl_provider-env.md

 ### Options

 ```
+  -f, --force   Generate the script even if there are access restrictions to be confirmed
   -h, --help    help for provider-env
   -u, --unset   Generate the script to unset the cloud provider CLI environment variables and logout for
 ```